AbtahiJamil-cyber/Bangladesh/README.md

                     </div>
                     <div class="card-content">
                         <h3>Rich Culture</h3>
                         <p>Bangladesh has a rich cultural heritage that encompasses literature, music, art, dance, and drama.
-The Bengali language has a rich literary heritage.</p>
+The Bengali language has a rich literary heritage shared with the Indian state of West Bengal.</p>
                         <a href="#" class="card-btn">Learn More <i class="fas fa-arrow-right"></i></a>
                     </div>
                 </div>